Are you looking to improve your Spanish writing practice methods?

 Do you enjoy creative writing?
 You can focus your journal on short stories so you can start developing your style in Spanish.

 Maybe you’re embarking on a trip along the infamous gringo trail or, even thinking of going backpacking for the first time?

-If you enjoy cooking, you can keep a journal of your favorite recipes.
+If you enjoy cooking, why not keep a journal of your favorite recipes?
 If you’re not sure what you want the journal to be about, simply focus on self-reflection.